-When was Neoclassical Art Developed?In art, Neoclassicism refers to a movement within Western art that emerged in the 1760s and thrived until the mid-19th century.
+When was Neoclassical Art Developed?In art, Neoclassicism refers to a movement within Western style art that emerged in the 1760s and thrived until the mid-19th century.
 There is no one exact cause for this new style, but it can largely be attributed to the wider Age of Enlightenment that spread across Europe.
 This Age of Reason was partly spurred on by the humanist ideals of the preceding Renaissance and the Scientific Revolution.
-It emphasized the study of philosophy and the sciences, and it greatly impacted the birth and spread of Neoclassicism.
+It emphasized the study of philosophy and the sciences, greatly impacting the birth and spread of Neoclassicism.

 Key Characteristics of Neoclassical Art